xoofx/Asm6502/doc/readme.md

 Asm6502 provides a cycle-accurate CPU core with two variants:

 - `Mos6502Cpu` implements the documented 6502 instruction set
-- `Mos6510Cpu` extends it with all undocumented/illegal opcodes (recommended)
+- `Mos6510Cpu` extends it with all undocumented opcodes (recommended)

 Both cores use a pluggable 64 KiB memory bus defined by `IMos6502CpuMemoryBus`.